Why Would A Baby Not Latch On?

 We’re Home From Hospital, The Baby Won’t Latch On.
 Now What Do I Do?

 The single most important factor influencing whether or not the baby eventually latches on is the mother’s developing a good milk supply.
 If the mother’s supply is abundant, the baby will latch on by 4 to 8 weeks of life no matter what in almost all cases.
-What we try to do at the clinic is get the baby latching on earlier, so that you won’t have to wait that long.
+What we try to do at the clinic is get the baby latching on before 4 to 8 weeks.
 So, it is more important you keep up your supply, than avoid a bottle.
 The bottle interferes, and it is better you use other methods (such as a cup) if you can, but if you feel you have no choice, you should do what you need to do.

-- Learn how to get the best position and latch from an experienced lactation specialist (see also information sheet When Latching and see the videos at nbci.ca).
+- Learn how to get the best position and latch from an experienced lactation specialist.
+See What is a good latch.
 As the baby comes onto the breast, compress the breast so that the baby gets a gush of milk.
 Try the baby on the breast he seems to prefer, or the breast that has more milk, or the side you feel most comfortable with if neither of the previous apply, but do not start on the breast he resists more.

 - If the baby goes to the breast and sucks once or twice, he hasn’t latched on a little; he hasn’t latched on at all.